 - Do not leave bowls of pet food outdoors overnight.
 They attract rats and other animals that can pose other problems, such as raccoons, skunks, and opossums.

 Depending on their age and size, rats can fit through openings as small as a quarter and mice may fit through dime-sized openings.
 Seal gaps around water pipes, utility line entry points, vents, crawlspace accesses and doors.
 Rodents can chew easily through foam and dried caulk to gain entry.
 Use sheet metal or 1/4-inch mesh galvanized hardware cloth to close large openings.

 - Snap traps and glue boards can be used to catch rats and mice indoors, but may be difficult to place in key areas when repairs are underway.
 Bait the trigger mechanism with a food item such as corn (or another grain), peanut butter or oatmeal.
 Never place traps in areas where children and pets may be able to reach them.
 Check the traps daily and dispose of carcasses quickly and appropriately to avoid problems with flies.
 When handling traps that have caught rodents, wear gloves (preferably ones that are disposable or can be rinsed in detergent or bleach).
 If you don’t want to reuse the trap, you can pick it up with a plastic trash bag or grocery bag, seal the bag, and dispose of it properly.

-- Rodent baits are usually effective for mouse and rat control although the disruptions occurring during and after storms, as well as during subsequent clean-up activities, also disrupt normal rodent behavior.
+- Rodent baits are usually effective for mouse and rat control although the disruptions that occur during and after storms, as well as during subsequent clean-up activities, also disrupt normal rodent behavior.
 They may be less likely to visit bait locations.
-Carelessly discarded trash may also provide a ready food source that distracts the rodents from finding/eating bait.
-It may also make it difficult to place and inspect/maintain bait stations.
+Carelessly discarded trash (or flood displaced garbage) may also provide a ready food source that distracts the rodents from finding/eating bait.
+It may also be difficult to place and inspect/maintain bait stations properly.